Great Visual Studio Integration - Another of the Many Reasons to Upgrade to SpecFlow 1.9

 · August 9, 2012

 This is a small tribute to a great tool.
-Mostly for fun but there are some great stuff in the latest release of SpecFlow.
+Mostly for fun, but there are some great features in the latest release of SpecFlow.
 Check it out.
-And get the tool from the Visual Studio Gallery, but be sure to uninstall any previous versions first.
+You can get the tool from the Visual Studio Gallery, but be sure to uninstall any previous versions first.

-For more serious look on some of the code features, head over to Vagif Abilov’s excellent post.
+For a more serious look at some of the code features, head over to Vagif Abilov’s excellent post.

 Marcus enters the office.
 He boots up the computer and opens Visual Studio 2012.
-With a smile he thinks about that not only Vs2010 solutions opens nicely in Vs2012 but also the new release of SpecFlow works fine for both.
+With a smile, he thinks about how not only Vs2010 solutions open nicely in Vs2012, but also the new release of SpecFlow works fine for both.

-Where was he now again.
-There were something about the feature file.
-He opens it and due to the nice color coding of lines, Marcus is reminded of one of the steps that he didn’t had written a step definition for.
+Where was he now again?
+There was something about the feature file.
+He opens it and, thanks to the nice color coding of lines, Marcus is reminded of a step that he didn’t have a step definition for.

 Screen Shot 2012-08-09 at 21.09.06